alex-saunders/asaunders.com/content/projects/tom.md

   "Tom",
   "test"
 ]
+color = "deep-orange"
-desktopWidth = 6
+desktopWidth = 12
 mobileWidth = 8
-thumbnail = "projects/hackathon-2017/.png"
+thumbnail = "//placehold.it/800"
-coverPhoto = "projects/hackathon-2017/.png"
+coverPhoto = "//placehold.it/800"
 +++

 # This is a huge header #